-- 4.4.1 From the mid-1980s the council delivered high quality and well- appointed sheltered housing schemes.
+- 4.4.1 From the mid-1980s the council delivered high quality and well-appointed sheltered housing schemes.
 The range of communal facilities, including library, cafe area, hairdressing salon, is impressive.
-The good provision of communal facilities combined with the absence of studio flats, means they have been 'future proofed' and can be justifiably labelled as 'flagship' schemes. - 4.4.2 They are: Elwyn Jones Court, Lindfield Court and Sloane Court - 4.4.3 The following schemes have the potential to be flagships schemes, subject to investment that is dealt with earlier in the report: - Elizabeth Court (studio conversions) - Muriel House (studio conversions) - 4.4.4 Where such flagship schemes are used as 'community hubs' (e.g. social or fitness activities), there will be a need for 'progressive security', whereby access to the non-communal areas of the scheme is restricted.
+The good provision of communal facilities combined with the absence of studio flats, means they have been 'future proofed' and can be justifiably labelled as 'flagship' schemes. - 4.4.2 Where such flagship schemes are used as 'community hubs' (e.g. social or fitness activities), there will be a need for 'progressive security', whereby access to the non-communal areas of the scheme is restricted.